kerenduchan/bug-tracker/README.md

 -   Allow a non-admin user to edit their own username, password, full name.
     Make sure to reflect this in the current session or require to login again.
 -   Show all comments (Comments index)
--   Show for each user how many comments and how many bugs they have created.